VinodAnbalagan/VinodAnbalagan/README.md

 I’m eager to contribute my growing expertise to meaningful projects and learn from experienced teams, while continuing to explore new tools and methodologies that push the boundaries of technology.

-- 📊 **Data Analysis**: Extracting actionable insights from data through Python, SQL, and visualization techniques.
+- 📊 **Data Analysis**: Extracting actionable insights from data through Python, SQL, PowerBI and Tableau.
-- 🧠 **Machine Learning**: Foundational concepts and experiments in model building and deployment.
+- 🧠 **Machine Learning**: Experiments in model building and deployment.
-- 💻 **Software Development**: Practical applications of Java, Python, SQL etc.
+- 💻 **Software Development**: Practical applications of Python, SQL, Rust, Java, etc.
 - ⚙️ **Data Engineering**: Hands-on projects in data engineering.

 ## 🔍 Explore My Work